-The Physical Education, Recreation and Recreation Therapy Department offers a program of intramural, recreation, and athletic activities geared to promote a variety of interests and skills.
+The Department of Health, Physical Education and Recreation offers a program of intramural, recreation, and athletic activities geared to promote a variety of interests and skills.

 NOTE: The college will not monitor student participation in physical education or athletics.
 Students are responsible for following the advice of their physicians in these matters.
 The college will take no responsibility whatsoever for any injury students may suffer should they participate without medical advice, or against medical advice, or for any injury suffered as a result of any physical incapacity.